AakashKaushal-g/bakery-app/README.md

 - (string) (When Bakery item is added) Added Bakery Item : nameOfItem
 - (string) (When Bakery item is added) Updated Bakery Item : nameOfItem

 The API serve both purposes of insert and update.
-So if the Item is not existing in the available records, it create and entry for the bakery otherwise, if the entry for the same bakery already exists, then the existing details are updated by the recentrly received details in payload.
+So if the Item is not existing in the available records, it create and entry for the bakery otherwise, if the entry for the same bakery already exists, then the existing details are updated by the recently received details in payload.

 ### updateDiscount (PATCH)
 **URL : /inventory/updateDiscount**